-If there is one particular modern genre that is strongly connected with the history of Italian filmmaking, it obviously is the genre of “the yellow ones,” in Italian: “gialli”.
+There is one particular modern genre that is strongly connected with the history of Italian filmmaking: the genre of “the yellow ones,” in Italian: “gialli”.

 The countless movies, dime novels, detective stories and murder mysteries in Italy are subsumed under that titles, similar to “pulp” novels, and crime fiction that got its name from the raw, unfinished paper they were printed on in the US.